Crossing star theory, Modern theory of the world and difference in length of day and year

 Alfred Hale assumed that the solar system was originally a star rather the Sun, A star was rotating near the Sun, The star exploded due to huge nuclear reactions, The force of the explosion led to the bombing of star’s nucleus away from the gravity of the Sun, A cloud of gas remained.

-The gaseous cloud subjected to cooling and contraction processes forming the matter of planets then the attraction force of the Sun controlled the orbits of planets around it.
+The gaseous cloud is subjected to cooling and contraction processes forming the matter of planets then the attraction force of the Sun controls the orbits of planets around it.

 The difference in the length of the day and year from a planet to another